Saikamesh/SAIVED3/README.md

 # SAIVED3
 This is a repository for EPAM Training
-Sreyas Institute of Engineering and Technology
+SREYAS Institute of Engineering and Technology